Rock music and the fall of communism: 1950s

 The stilyagi, the first youth counterculture movement in the Soviet Union, emerged in the 1950s.
 The stilyagi, meaning stylish in Russian, listened to the music and copied the western fashion trends.
 Unlike later youth movements, the regime made no attempt to infiltrate and channel the movement toward their own ends, opting instead for public oppression.
 The stilyagi virtually disappeared by the early 1960s because many restrictions on the flow of information were relaxed, showing that the styles the stilyagi drew inspiration from were outdated.

 The 6th World Festival of Youth and Students took place in Moscow in 1957, permitting jazz and western forms of dance for one of the first times in the Soviet Union.
 Although there was some hope that this was an indication of relaxation of restrictions, by the end of the 1950s, Eastern Bloc countries began arresting stilyagi and rock fans.
 In 1958, partially in response to these events, NATO published a report speculating on the intentional use of rock music for subversive purposes.

+Rock music began to enter Yugoslavia in the 1950s, with chess players and sportsmen playing a critical role in bringing the music back with them after traveling abroad for competition.
+Other sources were Radio Luxembourg, and Serbian poet Vladimir Janković stated that Italian run traveling carnivals that operated in Yugoslavia would often play rock songs like Tutti Frutti.
+Yugoslavia had their first ever public rock performance in Belgrade, Serbia in 1957 by a local band.
+Early rock music in Yugoslavia was heavily associated with the common Western style dancing that musicians and audience members would do, and the dancing played a very large part in attracting young Yugoslav people.
+This style of dancing became very popular for young people at clubs and dances.
+Young people also started to adopt Western style clothes and hairstyles more as well.
+The government tried to promote classical composers and other traditional music in order to try to stop the spread of rock and jazz music, but it had little effect on the youth.
+Yugoslav newspapers often talked about how this new kind of music played with electric guitars was a unique kind of music in the world, and were rarely negative towards rock music.